tm-a-t/TGPy/guide/docs/variables.md

 # Default variables

-You can use some predefined variables.
+In TGPy you can use some predefined variables.

 ## Telethon objects